 It does not matter where you find yourself working.
 It is still best to work diligently at whatever you are given to do.
 A bad excuse for not working diligently is to think that your job, your marriage, or even your development program is not perfect.
 Nothing is perfect!

 Keep doing as good a job at it as you can, and you will be rewarded.
 Do it sloppily and problems will eventually occur.
 In some cases, you will have to redo it, which is a huge waste of your time.

 Working diligently is actually an easy way to obtain more merit.
 R. Buckminster Fuller, one of the men who inspired me to do this website, loved to say, “The world responds to your initiative”.
 This means that working at something pays off, even if the payoff is unusual.
 We believe that God also responds to your initiative.

 Working “hard”.
 Working diligently does not mean to be a martyr, or to ignore your health, for example.
-Work diligently, but not “hard” so you harm yourself.
-In fact, this way you will be better at your job, as a marriage partner, with your family, and with everything else you undertake.
+Work diligently, but not “hard” in a way that harms the body or mind.

 1. As you sow, so shall you reap.
 This is a farming analogy that is in the Old and New Testament of the Bible.

 2. The parable of the ten talents in the New Testament of the Bible.